 Dr. Bjorn Lomborg, Copenhagen Consensus Center presented on April 26, 2021.
 “Climate Change and Effective Policy: Is Alarmism Wasting Trillions?”
 This virtual webinar was recorded and is now available for viewing: https:// youtu.be/dftvLajnJ30

 For more than a decade, the TCU Energy Institute has been a vital resource to prepare students for careers in the energy industry.
 Today I am pleased to announce its next chapter: a transition from the College of Science & Engineering to the Neeley School of Business.

 This strategic move to the Neeley School of Business will allow the TCU Energy Institute to equip the next generation of energy leaders with vital business acumen to enhance their success.
 The strong partnerships and connections formed through the College of Science & Engineering will remain; their talented instructors will continue to provide expertise in geology, environmental sciences and engineering, all critical to the success of an interdisciplinary energy institute.
 The institute’s physical location will remain in Rees-Jones Hall.

-The TCU Energy Institute, part of the College of Science & Engineering, is located on the first floor of Rees-Jones Hall, Suite 105, on the campus of Texas Christian University, Fort Worth, Texas.
+TCU Energy Institute, part of the Neeley School of Business is located on the first floor of Rees-Jones Hall, Suite 105, on the campus of Texas Christian University, Fort Worth, Texas.